Cold War (1962–1979): Détente and changing alliance

 Cooperation on the Helsinki Accords led to several agreements on politics, economics and human rights.
 A series of arms control agreements such as SALT I and the Anti-Ballistic Missile Treaty were created to limit the development of strategic weapons and slow the arms race.
-There was also a rapprochement between China and the United States.
-The People's Republic of China joined the United Nations, and trade and cultural ties were initiated, most notably Nixon's groundbreaking trip to China in 1972.

 Meanwhile, the Soviet Union concluded friendship and cooperation treaties with several states in the noncommunist world, especially among Third World and Non-Aligned Movement states.

 During Détente, competition continued, especially in the Middle East and southern and eastern Africa.
 The two nations continued to compete with each other for influence in the resource-rich Third World.
 There was also increasing criticism of U.S. support for the Suharto regime in Indonesia, Augusto Pinochet's regime in Chile, and Mobuto Sese Seko's regime in Zaire.

 The war in Vietnam and the Watergate crisis shattered confidence in the presidency.
 International frustrations, including the fall of South Vietnam in 1975, the hostage crisis in Iran from 1979-1981, the Soviet invasion of Afghanistan, the growth of international terrorism, and the acceleration of the arms race raised fears over the country's foreign policy.
-The energy crisis, unemployment, and inflation, derided as "stagflation," raised fundamental questions over the future of American prosperity.
+The energy crisis, unemployment, and inflation, derided as "stagflation", raised fundamental questions over the future of American prosperity.

 At the same time, the oil-rich USSR benefited immensely, and the influx of oil wealth helped disguise the many systemic flaws in the Soviet economy.
 However, the entire Eastern Bloc continued to experience massive stagnation, consumer goods shortfalls in shortage economies, developmental stagnation and large housing quantity and quality shortfalls.